yegonk815/yegonk815/README.md

 🤷‍♀️ I just don't like doing mundane and/or manual accounting work.
 I'm automating my job so that I don't have to do the boring parts of my job.
 I want to do more analytical commentary, but I can only do that if I get rid of the boring stuff.

-👁️ All my repositories are private at this point, but as I learn how to use GitHub and get more projects that are not elementary, I'll begin creating public repositories.

 😃 Thanks for reading!
 Happy coding!

 <!---